PS C:\Users\user> rclone about cloud-chunker:

 chunker -> crypt -> union -> [gdrive1: gdrive2: gdrive3: gdrive4:]

-to asses, but I've seen configurations where there is an individual chunker for each back-end origin and union distributes that over.
+I am certainly not familiar that much with chunker and union to asses, but I've seen configurations where there is an individual chunker for each back-end origin and union distributes that over.

-that would look like: union -> chunker -> [chunker_gdrive1: chunker_gdrive2: chunker_gdrive3: chunker_gdrive4:]
+Without crypt that would look like: union -> chunker -> [chunker_gdrive1: chunker_gdrive2: chunker_gdrive3: chunker_gdrive4:]

-b) Did you explicitly omit filepath encryption in crypt
+b) Did you explicitly omit filepath encryption in crypt?

 filename_encryption = standard